 In a small bowl, combine the non-dairy milk and vinegar and then set it aside.

 Meanwhile, whisk together the 6 dry ingredients listed.

 Next, add the cold butter to the dry mixture and mix it in with your fingertips until the butter chunks are pea sized or so.

 Create a well in the middle of this dry mixture and add 1/4 cup of the milk and vinegar mix.
 Stir gently.

 Bake for 10 – 12 minutes or until the highest peaks of the biscuits turn a light brown color.
-Best if served immediately, if possible.
+Best if served warm, if possible.

-13. To that bowl add the powdered sugar, lemon juice and lemon zest and then mix on high with a hand mixer or stand mixer for about 1 minute or until stiff peaks form.
+To that bowl, also add the powdered sugar, lemon juice and lemon zest and then mix on low at first, and then on high with a hand mixer or stand mixer for about 1 minute or until stiff peaks form.